 Managing Traffic Flow in and Around Your Venue

 Events can disrupt venue-area traffic flow, safety, and attendee experience.
-Get insights on effective traffic management strategies to keep event venues accessible and safe for all.
+Apply these insights to develop effective traffic management strategies and keep event venues safe accessible and safe for all.

 Understanding the principles of proper event traffic management is crucial for minimizing problems and preventing related safety issues.
 In this handy guide, we’ll go over everything you need to know to get started, including recommendations and requirements from the U.S. Department of Transportation.